componentjs/guide/component/vs.md

 Thus, Component may not be suitable if you use a lot of globals, like jQuery, or use frameworks whose plugins could break other plugins, such as Angular JS.

-Since Component is also a package manager, it is not suitable for many frameworks who have their own package management solution, such as Meteor.
+Since Component is also a package manager, it is not suitable for many frameworks who have their own package management solution, such as [Meteor](http://meteor.com).

 Component, by default, only supports CSS and JS, so using CSS preprocessors whose language is not a superset of CSS may cause issues.

 ## Component vs. npm

 Component uses GitHub as a registry and does not have its own.
-This is in contrast to `npm`, who has its own user namespace and publishing step.
+This is in contrast to `npm`, which has its own user namespace and publishing step.

 Some benefits include:

 - Knowing exactly where code you use is since we use github's `<user>/<repo>` namespace
 - No downtime, as GitHub's CDN is generally more reliable than `npm`
-- No publishing step except for pushing takes to your repository
+- No publishing step except for pushing tags to your repository
 - No different username than GitHub usernames
 - Flat dependencies, which is more suitable for the browser
 - Allow multiple versions of the same dependencies